Ofgem has assured Scottish Government no blackouts will happen over winter, says minister

 5

-To try and avert the business energy crisis, Mr Matheson said Ofgem needs to intervene to help support SMEs and the energy costs they are facing.

-However, the minister was unable to say whether or not the Scottish Government's commitment to ensure the Non-Domestic Rates (NDR) Revaluation due to take place in 2023 will go ahead.
+A ‘worst-case’ winter contingency plan drawn up by the UK Government has planned for the possibility of four days of power cuts and blackouts in January.

+It is understood the scenario is being increasingly discussed in energy trading circles.
+The contingency plan could involve directing gas to where it is needed most, with the second phase stopping supplies to 'gas-fired power stations' and blackouts to households and industry.

-During an event in Glasgow on Friday, the minister said: "The broad picture from national grid is that they see the energy markets and this winter being similar to last winter where there is sufficient capacity in the whole of the UK around this issue.
+During an event in Glasgow on Friday, Mr Matheson said: "The broad picture from the national grid is that they see the energy markets and this winter being similar to last winter where there is sufficient capacity in the whole of the UK around this issue.

-"Everything we are being told by national grid, we are not expecting that [blackouts] to happen so they have given us confidence that won’t be the case and they have assured us they are continuing to review their own assessment of need this winter and the geopolitical impact could have.
+"Everything we are being told by the national grid, we are not expecting that [blackouts] to happen.
+So they have given us confidence that won’t be the case and they have assured us they are continuing to review their own assessment of need this winter and the geopolitical impact it could have.
 They have given us the assurance that both the gas and electricity needs will be met this winter.”

 Read More

+But Mr Matheson said Ofgem needed to intervene to help support SMEs and the energy costs they were facing.

+He was unable to say whether or not the Scottish Government's commitment to ensure the NDR revaluation due to take place in 2023 would go ahead.

-On looking at the NDR Revaluation for businesses called on by the Chamber of Commerce, Mr Matheson said: "We are looking at an emergency budget review and that is one of the things being considered within that but it doesn’t help businesses today.”
+Mr Matheson said: "We are looking at an emergency budget review and that is one of the things being considered within that, but it doesn’t help businesses today.”

-The minister and his colleague Shona Robison wrote to the UK Government at the beginning of this year asking for an urgent meeting on the energy crisis.
+The minister and his colleague Shona Robison wrote to the UK Government at the start of this year asking for an urgent meeting on the energy crisis.

-"This crisis started prior to the illegal war in Ukraine, that has exacerbated the situation but it started last year and we called for four nations approach we’ve repeated and the UK Government still refuse to work on that basis.
+Mr Matheson said: "This crisis started prior to the illegal war in Ukraine.
+That has exacerbated the situation, but it started last year and we called for a four-nations approach that we’ve repeated and the UK Government still refuse to work on that basis.
 We’ve had a lack of action from the UK Government to do that.”

-Mr Matheson also ruled out the use of new nuclear as he said it has the potential to drive up energy prices and take a significant amount of time to develop a nuclear power station.

-"What we can do is ramp up at a quicker rate the role out of renewable energy which is the cheapest form of electricity production you can get,” said Mr Matheson.
+The energy minister also ruled out the use of new nuclear as he said it had the potential to drive up energy prices.
+He stressed it would take a significant amount of time to develop a nuclear power station, adding: "What we can do is ramp up at a quicker rate the role out of renewable energy, which is the cheapest form of electricity production you can get.”

 To support this, the minister said the UK Government could address high transmission charges and provide a route for further hydro and pump storage schemes.